Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plain.

 That's like putting a dress on a pig.

-That's still a pig.
+It's still a pig.

 Don't insult the pig.

-Utter defiance is what that is.
+Yeah, that's utter defiance is what that is.

-It's just it's just utter defiance.
+It's just utter defiance.

-Look at this is the Democrat Party, folks.
+Look, this is the Democrat Party, folks.

 This is who it is.

-This this is the uh the modern day left.
+This is the modern-day left.

 This is how they go about things.

-Rule of law, these kind of secondary to them to their agenda.
+Rule of law, these kind of secondary to them, to their agenda.

-Look at they have been governing against the will of the people ever since Obama was inaugurated.
+Look at, they have been governing against the will of the people ever since Obama was inaugurated.

 So this is well within the pattern of behavior they've established.